tngrssl/pastis/README.md

-# SHRIMP
+# PASTIS

-## SHRIMP
+## PASTIS

-SHRIMP stands for Spectroscopy Half-baked Resonance using Insane Magnetic Processing.
-That's a temporary acronym ;)
+PASTIS stands for (P)rocessing (AS)sessment (T)echnique for (I)mproved (S)pectroscopy ;)

-SHRIMP can be used to process and quantify single-voxel Magnetic Resonance SPectroscopy (MRS) data.
+PASTIS can be used to process and quantify single-voxel Magnetic Resonance SPectroscopy (MRS) data.
 It can also simulate MRS data using various MRS sequences for different B0 fields.

 ## Dependencies